Starring: Robert John Burke, Chelsea Field, Zakes Mokae

 |When lovers die inside; Wendy and her husband shares a|

 downing turn for their relationship.

 If I could describe the film as anything else, I would add that it's a South African take on a Western; exploiting everything that dwells and happens under the sun, made more haunting by the wide openness of the Namib desert and its savage nature, particularly using the theme of sandstorms to back-up the killer's supposed supernatural state.
-A lot of giallo-inspired imagery and cinematography really helped the movie's hauntingly impressive visuals, particularly wide eye aerial shots and dream sequences tinted in nauseatingly candied color.
+A lot of giallo-inspired imagery and cinematography really help the movie's hauntingly impressive visuals, particularly wide eye aerial shots and dream sequences tinted in nauseatingly candied color.
 A very (and I mean very) impressively haunting score by none other than Britain's own Simon Boswell was also thrown into the fray, a spellbinding hybrid of ethnicity and Gregorian tune that just breathes class.

 |Magic.
 Explained by a believer to a skeptic.|

-1 female neck broken
+1 female gets her neck broken

 1 male found dismembered

 1 male had his heart torn off (dream)